emissary-ingress/emissary/docs/topics/using/filters/external.md

 The `External` filter calls out to an external service speaking the [`ext_authz` protocol](../../../running/services/ext_authz), providing a highly flexible interface to plug in your own authentication, authorization, and filtering logic.

+Please see [this HOWTO doc](../../../../howtos/ext-filters/) for an example of using the `External` filter for authentication.

 ```yaml
 ---
 apiVersion: getambassador.io/v2